oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/SASHuan.md

 Well, SASHuan is nothing without his briliance.

 What is he brilliant at?
-Chemistry, specifically organic chemistry and stoichiometry.
-That's right, he may be stupid in plain math and physics, but he does great at Chemistry.
+Chemistry, specifically **organic chemistry**, **thermochemistry**, **rate of reaction**, **acid-base reactions and salting**, **nitration**, and **stoichiometry**.
+That's right, he may be stupid in plain and applied math, and physics, but he does great at Chemistry.
+Though he has all that chemistry specifics, he is best at organic chemistry, acid-base reactions, and stoichiometry (and in fact is why he has his spinoff show [STYTC](../../../Megarchive%20Warehouse%20Show/Spinoffs/STYTC.md)).

 He may know basic math, but he knows nothing about advanced algebra.
 That's for [CeRNY](../../Bench/Air%20Conditioners/CeRNY.md) to cover!